-UC Legend - Rodney Hide
+Notable Alumni - Rodney Hide

 Rodney Hide graduated from UC with a degree in Zoology and Botany in 1979 before travelling extensively overseas.
 He then studied Resource Management, before completing a degree in Economics from Montana State University.
-He initially entered New Zealand Parliament as a list MP for ACT in 1996 and won leadership of the party in 2004.

 When Roger Douglas established the Association of Consumers and Taxpayers, which later became the ACT party, Hide was closely involved as the organisation’s first Chairman and President.